-At PrEP2Me, we want to spread the word that there’s nothing shameful in getting tested -- in fact, it’s extremely common, and getting tested is a responsible, healthy thing to do!
-If you’re feeling nervous about STI testing, here are four ways you can smash the stigma and find some comfort:
+At PrEP2Me, we aim to spread the message that there is no shame in getting tested.
+In fact, it is an extremely common practice and a responsible step towards maintaining good health.
+If you're feeling anxious about STI testing, we have four suggestions to help you overcome the stigma and find comfort:

 It’s understandable that you may experience feelings of embarrassment or alienation surrounding your test, or even the idea of having an STI.
 A quick reality check may help -- STIs are extremely common, particularly among those who are young and sexually active.
 Here are some stats to put that fact in perspective: